ChrisSidebotham/chrissidebotham.github.io/_posts/2021-02-05-Github-Pages-Cloudflare.md

 layout: post
 title: Get started - GitHub Pages with Cloudflare
 date: 2021-02-06 00:05:00 +0000
-categories: Github Cloudflare
+categories: Github Cloudflare Free
 ---

-Most of the time, a beginner git user’s big question is about how to attach a custom domain to a Github page.
-And it was the same for me also.
-But now it’s not and that’s why I’ve written this guide about how you can use a custom domain in your Github page and add Cloudflare also.
-So, Let’s get started.
+So you have your Github page ready to go, but you want to use a custom domain, this can be a struggle for any beginner user.
+So I have written this guide about how you can use a custom domain in your Github page and integrate with Cloudflare.
+All of these services have free tiers to utilise.
+So, Let's get started!

 ## Get a Domain